Wesley K. Wicker, Ed.D.

 Principal & Partner

-Wes counts more than thirty years of experience in higher education and development.
+Wes counts more than thirty years of experience in higher education and development, and nine years as a non-profit consultant.
 Wicker began his career in Admissions, and then in Alumni Affairs at Georgia Southwestern State University.
-He also worked as a Research Assistant at the Institute of Higher Education at the University of Georgia, and as Vice President of Advancement at Kennesaw State University.
-He also served as Vice President of Major Gifts for United Way of Metro Atlanta, and a similar position with United Way of Central Indiana (Indianapolis).
+He also worked as a Research Assistant at the Institute of Higher Education at the University of Georgia, and as Vice President of Advancement at Kennesaw State University, and concurrently as Executive Director of the KSU Foundation.
+He also served as Vice President of Major Gifts for United Way of Metro Atlanta and held a similar position with United Way of Central Indiana (Indianapolis).

-Wes has a BA in History from the University of Alabama, an M.Ed from Georgia Southwestern State University and an Ed.D from the University of Georgia.
-He served as the Senior Director and President of Theta Chi's National Fraternity Foundation.
-He currently serves as Treasurer of the Norwich Housing Corporation.
+Wicker has served on the boards of the Fulton County Schools Foundation, the Georgia Planned Giving Council, United Community Bank of Marietta, and the Georgia Education Advancement Conference.
+He served as the Senior Director and later as President of the Theta Chi National Fraternity Foundation.
+He currently serves as President of the Norwich Housing Corporation.
 Wicker is a recipient of the Distinguished Service Award, the highest honor bestowed on an alumnus of Theta Chi.
-Wes and his wife, Kay, have two adult daughters, and in his free time he aspires to become a mediocre golfer.
+Wes and his wife, Kay, have two adult daughters, and lives in Big Canoe, GA.

 Direct Phone: (404) 213-4446